Browse Topic: Beryllium

 AMS G Titanium and Refractory Metals Committee

-This specification covers a magnesium alloy in the form of welding wire
+This specification covers an aluminum alloy in the form of wire, sheet, foil, pig, grains, shot, and chips.

 AMS D Nonferrous Alloys Committee

-This specification covers an aluminum alloy in the form of welding wire
+This specification covers a magnesium alloy in the form of welding wire.

 AMS D Nonferrous Alloys Committee